* Movement in ‘fiscal cliff’ negotiations; Wall St opens higher

-The major debt markets, however, did take some encouragement from the Boehner proposal on taxes, with the benchmark 10-year U.S. Treasury note down 5/32 and the yield at 1.7196 percent.
+The major debt markets, however, did take some encouragement from the Boehner proposal on taxes, with the benchmark 10-year U.S. Treasury note was down 10/32, the yield at 1.737 percent.

 If the S&P 500 sustains its gains through the session, the index would snap a two-day losing streak.
 Despite the uncertainty of fiscal cliff talks, the S&P has performed well in the last month, grinding higher on mostly light volume.

 Apple Inc shares slipped again on Monday.
 They were down 0.9 percent to $505.12 after two firms cut their price targets on the stock.

 The tech giant said it sold more than 2 million of its new iPhone 5 smartphones in China during the three days after its launch there on Friday, but the figures did not ease worries about stiffer competition.
 Apple shares have tumbled nearly 30 percent in about three months.

 The dollar was last up 0.3 percent on the day at 83.75 yen , having earlier hit 84.48 yen, its strongest since April 2011.
 This left it with the potential to target the 200-week moving average at 85.008 yen.

 The euro jumped to around 111.30 yen, its highest since late March.
 It eased back as some funds liquidated long euro positions, leaving it last up 0.3 percent at 110.25 yen.